A HISTORY OF FEATHERSTONE

 The father of David Jones, who died while picketing in Nottinghamshire, wrote a book about his son which described David as "A rebel with a cause"

+.
 The NCB announced in April it could see no future for Ackton Hall Colliery and proposed to close it in July with the loss of the remaining 600 jobs.
 The pit normally employed 1,100 men, and since the end of the strike 380 had been transferred to other pits and 120 had offered to take voluntary redundancy.
+The local MP, Alec Woodall, warned Featherstone faced total desolation unless there were new firms to replace the jobs lost in the mining industry.
+Geoff Lofthouse, the Pontefract and Castleford MP who was born in Featherstone, said "What is Featherstone without its pit".

 The NUM held a meeting in the Green Lane Club, and there was a majority in favour of the closure.
 NACODS, the deputies union, also accepted it because they could see no future for the pit.
 Coal production ceased in July.
 It was expected salvage work would go on until October.